 Parents and students will still have choice and opportunity to decide which school their child attends within the public and independent school systems.
 We will create better opportunities for parents to engage in their child's learning with more flexibility and choice with respect to what, how, when and where their child learns.
-We will expand our current learning credential program to better recognize learning that takes place outside of the classroom - like arts, sports, science and leadership programs - so that students are fairly acknowledged for this work.
-4 High Standards A High Standards What students know and what they are expected to learn with respect to knowledge and competencies is reflected in a strong core curriculum.
-Student performance with respect to provincial standards will be key to moving forward.
-Student progress will be reported to parents in a more meaningful, effective and consistent manner across the province, enabling parents to play a key role in shaping their children's education.
-A more and consistent manner across the province, enabling parents to play a key role in shaping their children's education.
-A more and consistent manner across the province, enabling parents to play a key role in shaping their children's education.
-A more and consistent manner across the province, enabling parents to play a key role in shaping their children's education.
-All assessment activities, whether province-wide or classroom-based, will support ongoing student learning.
+We will expand our current learning credential program to better recognize learning that takes place outside of the classroom - like arts, sports, science and leadership programs - so that students are fairly acknowledged for this work. • • Studente Augustante - • • • • • • • • • • • • • • • • • • All assessment activities, whether province-whether or classroom-based, will support ongoing student learning.
 Our provincial assessment programs will be reviewed to ensure they focus on key competencies and critical skills and knowledge.
-Classroom assessment tools, including performance standards and other assessment support material, will be developed with educators.
+Classroom assessment tools, including performance standards and other assessment tools, including developed with educators.
 Effective intervention strategies and supports will be available to teachers, students and parents to more quickly identify students who are struggling and to address their specific needs.
 We believe mentoring is key to supporting teachers' professional learning, both in their formative years and throughout their careers.
 Teachers will have increased access to learning opportunities by working with teacher mentors and each other.
 We will work collaboratively with educators, to increase transparency and accountability and to ensure that the interests of children are protected.
 New legislation will create a teacher regulation system that puts the public interest first.
 The goal is to raise the stature of the teaching profession and increase public confidence in the profession's disciplinary processes.
 Working British Columbians in most professions participate in performance evaluation sessions with their employer.
 Principals will be doing the same with teachers.
 Regular feedback to teachers will help focus their professional development opportunities.
-3 Flexibility and Choice → B C's Education Plan will mean more choice for students and families with respect to how, when and where learning takes place.
-Boards of education will also have more flexibility to organize classes and other learning experiences so they can better direct resources to support student learning instricts will also have more flexibility to vary the school calendar to better meet their student needs.
+3 Flexibility and Choice II BC's Education Plan will mean more choice for students and families with respect to how, when and where learning takes place.
+Boards of education will also have more flexibility to organize classes and other learning experiences so they can better direct resources to support student learning.
+Districts will also have more flexibility to vary the school calendar to better meet their student needs.
 Students will continue to create blended learning opportunities through online learning and class-based environments.
-Enrolment in online courses has grown by more than 500% in the last the vare.
-Action Steps Four a set of their own school calendars to better meet the needs of their meet the needs of their community.
+Enrolment in online courses has grown by more than 500% in the last five years.
+Action steps of education will be able to set their own school calendars to better meet the needs of their community.